 How are the Math standards changing?
 At every grade level, current TEKS have been shifted down to lower grades and newly written TEKS were added which requires new curriculum at each grade level.
 Click here to view a chart of all grade levels.

-What is Coppell ISD doing to prepare for the implementation of the new Math standards?
+What is Coppell ISD doing to prepare for the implementation of the new, Revised (2012) Math standards?

 During the 2012-13 school year, educators and curriculum directors started the curriculum writing process to address these changes and bridge the old TEKS with the new TEKS.